 M/O Standard 10: The school institutes a fair and open student admission process that complies with Minnesota law.
-(Data source: annual site visits, annual submission calendar document review, discussions with school leadership) Scale:
+Data Source: annual site visits, annual submission calendar document review, discussions with school leadership.
+Scale:

-- 2 = The school provides evidence of adherence with state laws and guidelines pertaining to student admission. - 1 = The school provides evidence of adherence with state laws and guidelines pertaining to student admission.
-The school has been the subject of state investigation with findings. - 0 = The school could not provide evidence of adherence with state laws and guidelines pertaining to student admission.
+- 2 = The school provides evidence of adherence with state laws and guidelines pertaining to student admission. - 1 = The school provides evidence of adherence with state laws and guidelines pertaining to student admission with 1-2 findings. - 0 = The school could not provide evidence of adherence with state laws and guidelines pertaining to student admission.

 M/O Standard 11: The school's employment process complies with state and federal law.
-(Data source: annual site visits, annual submission calendar document review, discussions with school leadership) Scale:
+Data Source: annual site visits, annual submission calendar document review, discussions with school leadership.
+Scale:

-- 2 = The school provides evidence that its employment process complies with state and federal law. - 1 =The school is making progress meeting standard. - 0 = The school could not provide evidence that its employment process complies with state and federal law.
+- 2 = The school provides evidence that its employment process complies with state and federal law. - 1 = The school is making progress meeting standard. - 0 =The school could not provide evidence that its employment process complies with state and federal law.

 M/O Standard 12: The school has defined job descriptions and defined evaluation process for all personnel.
-(Data source: annual site visits, annual submission calendar document review, discussions with school leadership) Scale:
+Data Source: annual site visits, annual submission calendar document review, discussions with school leadership.
+Scale:

-- 2 = The school could provide evidence of job descriptions for all employee positions and aligned to an evaluation process. - 1 = The school could provide evidence of job descriptions for most employee positions but did not have a defined evaluation process. - 0 =The school could not provide evidence of job descriptions for all employee positions and aligned to an evaluation process.
+- 2 = The school could provide evidence of job descriptions for all employee positions and aligned to an evaluation process. - 1 = The school could provide evidence of job descriptions for most employee positions but did not have a defined evaluation process. - 0 = The school could not provide evidence of job descriptions for all employee positions and aligned to an evaluation process.